rabbilyasar/dexpense_tracker/README.md

 3. Auditor ["can view approved expenses filtered by month"] <br/>

 ## Tracker app functionality
 Home page: It can be accesible by the employee and manager.
 It shows all the pending expenses and rejected expenses.
-Status can be changed which can only a manager do.
+Status can be changed which can only be done by a manager.<br/>
+Approved expenses page: It can be viewed by everyone it shows the expenses which has been approved.
+Create expenses page: Expenses can be created only by the admins and by the employees.
+Status is automatically set to pending and submitted by is set to backend automatically.